source: Colgate SEC Filings

 As an investor, you should know the nitty-gritty of the stocks you are investing in.

 - It’s also important that you understand the concept of this share and how much capital of a company is legal capital.
-You should also understand the difference between the par value (bonds) and the par value of stock so that you understand how to look at the actual issuing price of the stock.
+You should also understand the difference between the par value (bonds) and the par value of the stock so that you understand how to look at the actual issuing price of the stock.

 - However, in a real sense, this common stock rarely affects your stock holding or how the stock will do in the market.
 But if you’re someone who would like to go in detail and want to find out how much a company contributes to its legal capital, you can look into their balance sheet and understand.